Woljtek/monitoring/grafana-monitoring/grafana/plugins/invalidations-timeliness/README.md

 # Description

-This plugin is a panel used to manage invalidations associated to product.
+This plugin is a panel used to manage invalidations associated to late products.

 It display a table with selectable rows and action buttons above the table: